 add loginschema passthrough_schema –authenticationSchema noschema add authentication policylabel example2 –loginschema passthrough_schema <!--NeedCopy-->

-Passthrough factor implies that authentication, authorization, and auditing subsystem should not go back to user to get credential set for that factor.
+Passthrough factor implies that the authentication, authorization, and auditing subsystem must not go back to the user to get the credential set for that factor.
 Instead, it is a hint for authentication, authorization, and auditing to continue with already obtained credentials.
 This is useful in cases where user intervention is not desired.
 For example,

-When user is presented two password fields.
-After the first factor, second factor does not need user intervention
+When the user is presented two password fields, after the first factor, the second factor does not need user intervention.

-When authentication of a type (say certificate) is done, and administrator needs to extract groups for that user.
+When authentication of a type (say certificate) is done, and the administrator must extract groups for that user.

 nFactor authentication flow

 Authentication always begins at the virtual server in nFactor.
 Virtual server defines the first factor for the user.
 The first form that the user sees is served by the virtual server.
 The logon form that the user sees can be customized at the virtual server using login schema policies.
 If there are no login schema policies, a single user name and password field are displayed to the user.